manwar/perlweeklychallenge-club/challenge-171/james-smith/README.md

 https://github.com/drbaggy/perlweeklychallenge-club/tree/master/challenge-171/james-smith

-# Topsy turvey week!
+# The last shall be first, and the first last.

-This week we will do two things which are contra to the norm - we will use `pop` to get parameters AND we write up Challenge 2 before Challenge - you will understand when we get to challenge 1..
+This week we will do two things which are contra to the norm - we will use `pop` to get parameters of a subroutine **AND** we write up task 2 before task 1 - you will understand when we get to challenge 1..

 # Challenge 2 - First-class Function
 ***Create `sub compose($f, $g)` which takes in two parameters `$f` and `$g` as subroutine refs and returns subroutine ref i.e. `compose($f, $g)->($x) = $f->($g->($x))`***